How To Install and Set Up Laravel with Docker Compose (With Example)

 The two commands are restart that tells the container what to do in case it fails.

-In our case since the database is a really important feature of our application we want it to restart automatically as soon as possible unless we are the one that actually stops it for a reason or another.
+In our case since the database is a really important feature of our application we want it to restart automatically as soon as possible unless we are the one that actually stops it for one reason or another.

 The next task we need to do is to enable the tty.